scikit-rf/scikit-rf/doc/source/contributing/index.rst

     tox

-To run all tests *and* all tutorial and example notebooks (recommanded before making a pull request):
+To run all tests *and* all tutorials and example notebooks (recommanded before making a pull request):

 .. code-block:: sh